BugHunter2026/Vortex-Lite-Video-Downloader/README.md

-🛡️ Vortex Lite Video Downloader v1.5.2
+🛡️ Vortex Lite Video Downloader v1.5.1
 Vortex Lite is a specialized, safety-conscious media extraction tool for Windows.
 Designed for users who prioritize digital safety and compliance, it provides a curated environment to archive content from the world's most popular social media platforms.

-☕ Support the Developer
-Vortex Lite is a passion project built as a hobby to provide the community with clean, ad-free software.
-If this tool provides value to you or your family, consider supporting future updates with a coffee!
-Buy me a Coffee: https://ko-fi.com/bughunter

 🚀 Concept: Safety by Design
 Unlike unrestricted downloaders, Vortex Lite follows a strict compliance-first approach.
 It is ideal for family or professional environments where only moderated social content should be accessed.